 - Trinity reaches out more that we turn inward.

 Laura Gruber Harden is a life long Episcopalian whose father was a priest in Alabama and her mother was the choir director at St. Timothy’s in Athens, Alabama for 40 years.
 Laura started singing in the choir as soon as her Mother would let her.
 She moved to Kirksville in 1987 when her husband accepted a position at Truman State University and started attending Trinity Church shortly after.
 This is her second term on the Bishop’s Committee.

 Jonathan Vieker – Bishop’s Committee (2019-2022)

 Jonathan Vieker began attending Trinity in 2015.
 He is originally from St. Louis, but moved to Kirksville as a freshman at Truman State (where he now works).
 A trumpet player by training, Jonathan holds a B.A. in Music from Truman State and an M.Mus. in Performance from the University of New Mexico.
 His hobbies include reading and writing about productivity and personal development, roasting coffee, and performing with the band Deadwood.
-He and his wife Sarah have one daughter.
+He and his wife Sarah have two daughters.

 Hilda Epperson Hansen – Clerk

 Hilda Epperson Hansen has served as Clerk of the Bishop’s Committee since February, 2018.
 She spent her adult life in Colorado and Kansas City, and returned to Northeast Missouri after retiring from a career in employee benefits management.
 She lives in La Plata, her hometown.
 Her college years were spent at Truman, back in the days when the school was known as Northeast Missouri State College.